Reflections of clouds and trees with fall colour on a lake.

 Driftwood Provincial Park

-Located along the Ottawa River shoreline, northeast of Algonquin, Driftwood treats visitors to picturesque, waterfront campsites and a couple of hiking trails that include an awesome lookout spot over the river and valley below and the Laurentian Hills beyond.
+Located along the Ottawa River shoreline northeast of Algonquin, Driftwood offers picturesque waterfront campsites and hiking trails, including an awesome lookout spot over the river and valley below and the Laurentian Hills beyond.

 It’s also a great destination for paddling, specifically sea-kayak adventure.
-A small fleet of canoes, personal flotation devices (PFDs), boat safety kits and paddles are available at the campgrounds.
-Inquire about availability in advance.
+A small fleet of canoes, personal flotation devices (PFDs), boat safety kits and paddles are available for rent at the campgrounds.

 Location: 39520 Highway 17, Stonecliffe